taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 Clojure feels very open and permissive when it comes to data and passing it around.
 The thought that a caller could pass _anything_ as an argument was unsettling at first.

-Clojure does allow you to define pre- and post-condition metadata on functions for call assertions, but they don't seem common in practice and they only work at _runtime_. clojure.spec allows much more powerful assertions, but again only at runtime and strictly opt-in.
+Clojure does allow you to define pre- and post-condition metadata on functions for call assertions, but they don't seem common in practice and they only work at _runtime_.
+Clojure.spec allows more powerful assertions, but again only at runtime and strictly opt-in.

-As I embraced this _laissez faire_ approach, the Clojure lifestyle started to make sense.
+As I embraced this _laissez faire_ approach, the Clojure philosophy started to make sense.
 Clojure codebases are driven more by convention than contract.
 In F# I mostly thought about problems in terms of the types I'd use to model them, essentially defining a contract.
 If my program compiled I could be fairly certain it'd do at least something like what I intended.
 This meant putting a lot of upfront thought into the _types_ I'd need to model the problem.

 In Clojure I find myself doing the opposite---just diving into the REPL and immediately writing code that operates on data.
 That same code can be sculpted into tests (if I'm not too lazy) and ultimately end up in production.

+### Refactoring

+In my experience---and related to the topic of invariants---non-trivial Clojure is harder to refactor than comparable F# code.
+This isn't hard to imagine since there are no guardrails ensuring your functions/types are staying aligned with your assumptions.
+Yes, you can use clojure.spec but it's still in alpha and is also totally opt-in unlike static type systems.

+I've felt this pain a few times and the only conclusions I've drawn are to use clojure.spec for non-trivial code, especially around domain boundaries, and try even harder to solve very small problems in a way that composes to solve larger ones.
+This way your small-problem code is more likely to be "obviously correct" and more stable (or less likely to require adaptation).
+The best example of this approach I can point to is clojure.core itself, although it doesn't have to worry itself with messy "business" domains.

 ## Parenthetical Gestalt!